EXECUTIVE - Biographies

 Possessing a GIS Application Specialist Post Graduate Certificate combined with accumulated experience in computer sciences, GIS technology and project management, Marlene can offer support in spatial data analysis, data management and mapping tasks.
 During the past 20 years, she has expanded her experience with software including ESRI Arc Desktop software, Garmin GPS units, Microsoft Office 365, and customizing software.
 Marlene’s key qualifications include but are not limited to GIS Application Design; Analysis and Development of methodology for Spatial Data acquisition; Spatial Data capture, loading, and manipulating; Spatial Data Analysis; Map production; and User Training.

-MIR ABOLFAZL MOSTAFAVI , VICE-PRESIDENT & EDITOR, GEOMATICA
+MIR ABOLFAZL MOSTAFAVI , PRESIDENT-ELECT & EDITOR, GEOMATICA

-Since 2009, Prof. Mostafavi has been part of the Centre for Interdisciplinary Research in Rehabilitation and Social Integration (CIRRIS) (http://www.cirris.ulaval.ca/fr ), allowing him to open a new horizon in innovative multidisciplinary research activities involving geospatial technologies to assist people with disabilities (PWD) and elderly people in their daily activities, and hence to contribute to improving their quality of life and social participation.
-He currently conducts research on issues related to the mobility of people with disabilities for MobiliSIG (http://mobilisig.scg.ulaval.ca/), urban accessibility and smart inclusive cities.
+Since 2009, Prof. Mostafavi has joined the Centre for Interdisciplinary Research in Rehabilitation and Social Integration (CIRRIS) allowing him to open a new horizon in innovative multidisciplinary research activities involving geospatial technologies to assist people with disabilities (PWD) and elderly people in their daily activities, and hence to contribute to improving their mobility, social participation and quality of life.
+Since early 2020 and,iIn collaboration with several researchers in CRDIG and CIRRIS, he has established his new research Lab “ Mobility Sensing Lab” where he works with his team on Mobile assistive technologies, wayfinding, personalized navigation technologies by putting emphasize on characterization of human-environment interactions and the development of a new generation of “platial information sciences and systems”.
+MobiliSIG is an example of multidisciplinary projects led by Dr. Mostafavi since 2014.

 Among his contributions to several international organizations in geomatics, Professor Mostafavi has been actively involved in the International Society of Photogrammetry and Remote Sensing (ISPRS) since 2004.
 He is currently co-chair of the international working group on Semantic Interoperability and Ontology for Geospatial Information within the ISPRS commission IV (WG IV/2).